brownieboy/react-bootstrap-slider/README.md

     npm run start

 then point your browser to [http://localhost:8080/src/index.html](http://localhost:8080/src/index.html).
 You need to edit the code in the /src folder.
-It will update in the browser automatically, courtesy via webpack-dev-server.
+It will update in the browser automatically, courtesy of webpack-dev-server.

 To build the distribution version, issue: